-- 10 Drag the Brightness control to the right and left to hear the difference, and set a final level around 25.00%. - The Output controls allow you to combine all audio processing results into a single output signal.
-These controls include a Dry/Wet control to determine the percentage of the original to processed signal, along with independently adjustable Direct, ER (early reflection), and Reverb (late reverberation) controls. - Let's tweak the Output controls. - 11 While looking at the blue graph, drag the ER control to around -30 dB to see and hear the impact of a less reflective surface.
-Click the Reverb's bypass switch on and off to hear the clip without and with the reverb.
+10 Drag the Brightness control to the right and left to hear the difference, and then set a final level around 25.00%.

+The Output controls allow you to combine all audio processing results into a single output signal.
+These controls include a Dry/Wet control to determine the percentage of the original to processed signal, along with independently adjustable Direct, ER (early reflection), and Reverb (late reverberation) controls.